AckerlyXu/heima/articles/virtual-network/virtual-network-multiple-ip-addresses-cli-nodejs.md

         azure network public-ip create --resource-group myResourceGroup --location chinaeast --name myPublicIP --domain-name-label mypublicdns --allocation-method Static

-    > [AZURE.NOTE]
+    > [!NOTE]
     > Public IP addresses have a nominal fee.
-To learn more about IP address pricing, read the [IP address pricing](/pricing/details/reserved-ip-addresses/) page.
+To learn more about IP address pricing, read the [IP address pricing](https://www.azure.cn/pricing/details/reserved-ip-addresses/) page.
 There is a limit to the number of public IP addresses that can be used in a subscription.
-To learn more about the limits, read the [Azure limits](/documentation/articles/azure-subscription-service-limits/#networking-limits) article.
+To learn more about the limits, read the [Azure limits](../azure-subscription-service-limits.md#networking-limits) article.

+    ```azurecli
     azure network nic create --resource-group myResourceGroup --location chinaeast --subnet-vnet-name myVnet --subnet-name mySubnet --name myNic1 --public-ip-name myPublicIP
+    ```

     **IPConfig-2**